ClouDesire/docusaurus/docs/modules-vcav.md

 `vcav-connector` module installed on the platform (ask to the platform administrators).

-vThe plan should includes 2 _pay as you go_ billing items, each one with the following identifiers:
+The plan should include 2 _pay as you go_ billing items, each one with the following identifiers:

 * `cdprometheusmetricreplications`: the number of protected VM (with an active